-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 What Is Remarketing?

-This is where it gets a little confusing and there is some overlap in the industry.
+This is where it gets a little confusing, and there is some overlap in the industry.

 Sometimes retargeting is referred to as “remarketing” (even though it actually is remarketing).

-An example of this is Google’s Remarketing Tools.
-They are all retargeting tools in the classic sense, really.
+An example of this is Google’s Remarketing Tools – they are all retargeting tools in the classic sense, really.

-While this may be a little confusing, just remember that remarketing and retargeting do share goals, and that the terminology is not as important as the associated strategy.
+While this may be a little confusing, just remember that remarketing and retargeting do share goals and that the terminology is not as important as the associated strategy.

-That being said, remarketing is more often about re-engaging customers via emails.

 Retargeting is about moving not-yet customers down the purchase path.

+Remarketing is about re-engaging existing customers through media platforms like email or even paid ads.

-Things like emailing a customer to renew a service or upsell an accessory are traditional examples of remarketing.
+Tactics like emailing a customer to renew a service or upsell an accessory are traditional examples of remarketing.

 It can also take the form of a brand “reminding” a user to act, using information about their purchase history.

-This frequently happens in email marketing but also takes the form of paid ads targeted toward current customer buckets.
+This frequently happens in email marketing but also takes the form of paid ads targeted toward current customer segments.

 The Blurry Line Between Remarketing & Retargeting

-These two tactics used to exist in silos: email was its own island, and paid media was limited to top of funnel targeting, and remarketing based on website actions.
+These two tactics used to exist in silos: email was its own island, and paid media was limited to top-of-funnel targeting and retargeting based on website actions.

 However, these two have become somewhat interchangeable in recent years.